Coded-Commerce-LLC/WooCommerce-Load-Test/README.md

 * I recommend having an application performance monitoring tool running on your development environment so you can examine the bottlenecks that load testing exposes.
 The most popular tool is New Relic.
 * The CSV file records are used randomly for load test source data.
 You can put as few or as many records in there you wish.
 * Refer to the Artillery.io documentation for details on [configuration](https://artillery.io/docs/script-reference/).
-* If you wish to place paid orders or do a more elaborate load test, for example using a credit card sandbox account, you will need to use more synthetic tools such as CasperJS to emulate a web browser.

 ### Synthetic Test

-* First, install Puppeteer by running  `sudo npm install -g puppeteer --unsafe-perm=true --allow-root`
+* First, install or update Puppeteer by running  `sudo npm install -g puppeteer@latest --unsafe-perm=true --allow-root`
 * Run Puppeteer (Chromium headless browser) with our test script `node synthetic-standalone.js`

 ### Synthetic Load Test